15E601/RDFBones-O/docs/index.rst

 `RDFBones`_ is the core ontology of AnthroGraph, a software application supporting osteological research in biological anthropology.

-Click on a headline below or on a section title in the navigation sidebar to the left to find the respective information.
+**Click on a headline below or a section title in the navigation sidebar to find the respective information.**

 .. _RDFBones: https://github.com/RDFBones/RDFBones-O